 Before you start prioritizing expenses, it’s important to have a clear understanding of what income is available and how much is being spent.
 This can be done with pen and paper, or by leveraging an all-in-one app, such as SoFi Relay.

-Keeping a roof over your head is a number one priority for most people—especially if you own your home.
-Mortgage lenders are not very patient when it comes to getting their money.
-And failing to make your house payment can leave a big black mark on a person’s credit record.
+Keeping a roof over their head is a number one priority for most people.
+Mortgage lenders are not very patient when it comes to getting their money, and failing to make a house payment can leave a big black mark on a person’s credit record.
 For renters, paying the property owner on time each month may have a positive impact on their credit report.

-Finally, make a plan for credit card debt.
-Each month, you should do your best to make the monthly minimum payment.
-(Otherwise, your credit report can quickly reflect any lack of payment .)
-And to tackle the outstanding balances you’re carrying, it may be time to work out a new payment plan so you can get out from under your credit card debt.
+Making a plan to tackle credit card debt is also important.
+Each month, making the monthly minimum payment is important, otherwise, a person’s credit report can quickly reflect any lack of payment .
+And to manage the outstanding balances on those credit cards, it may be time to work out a new payment plan to get out from under credit card debt.

-Once you know where you stand, you can move forward with a personal debt reduction plan to deal with all those long-term bills that have you tied up with worry.
+Once all that information is accounted for, moving forward with a personal debt reduction plan will make it easier to deal with all those long-term bills and relieve debt-related worry.

-There are four popular approaches to knocking down debt: The “avalanche” method is probably best suited to those who are analytical, disciplined, and want to pay off their debt in the most efficient manner based solely on the math.
+There are four popular approaches to knocking down debt.
+The debt avalanche method is probably best suited to those who are analytical, disciplined, and want to pay off their debt in the most efficient manner based solely on the math.

-The “snowball” method takes human behavior into consideration and focuses on maintaining motivation as you pay off your debt.
-The “fireball” method is a hybrid approach that combines the best of the “snowball” and “avalanche” approaches.
+The debt snowball method takes human behavior into consideration and focuses on maintaining motivation as a person pays off their debt.

 And a personal loan may be an option for those who have a solid financial history or whose credit score has improved since they first signed up for their high-interest loans and credit cards.